Claude · Setup

 4

-Upload the .md into Claude.
-Drag the .md file into your Claude conversation exactly like you would have with the PDF.
-Claude reads it instantly, and you pay a fraction of the tokens for the same info.
+Send the .md to Claude.
+Drag the file into your conversation exactly as you would have with the PDF.
+Claude reads it instantly, and you pay a fraction of the tokens for the same information.

 Why it works

-🎯4 habits to adopt so you never torch your plan again
+🎯Four habits so you never burn your plan again

 For web pages: use a "Save as Markdown" extension.
-No need to go through Google Docs, you click, you get the .md directly.
-You save another 20 seconds per doc.
+No need for an intermediate document, you click and get the .md directly.

 For screenshots: retype the key text, never paste the image.
-If the info boils down to 3 numbers or 2 paragraphs, just write them out.
-You go from 1,500 tokens to 50 tokens.
+If the information fits in three numbers or two paragraphs, write them.
+You go from fifteen hundred tokens to fifty.

-For emails: copy just the body.
-Not the signature, not the legal disclaimers, not the cascading reply threads.
+For emails: copy the body only.
+No signature, no legal disclaimers, no cascading reply threads.
 Clean at the source and you save across the whole conversation.

-For big docs (reports, contracts, books): split into sections.
-Give Claude one section at a time, not the whole doc.
-Your answers will be sharper, and your context stays fresh.
+For large documents: split into sections.
+Give Claude one section at a time, never the whole file.
+Your answers get sharper and your context stays fresh.

-The cleaner, more structured and more minimal your input, the faster, sharper and more stable Claude is.
-The .md is just the simplest expression of that principle.
+The cleaner, more structured and more minimal your input, the faster, sharper and more stable Claude gets.
+Markdown is simply the plainest expression of that principle.

 Want to go further?